 Compare previous reported 5-yr averages and targets with current 5-yr averages and document difference (usually represented in percent difference).

 Compare 5-yr. averages to statewide metrics.
+Some clients will want to compare to regional data or other counties, etc. But statewide is preferrable because it more reliably and consistently reported.

 Total crashes, top collision types, crash contributing factors, first harmful events.

-Crashes involving non-single occupant vehicles such as transit and commercial vehicles, etc.
+Crashes involving non-single occupant vehicles such as transit and commercial vehicles, freight/cargo carriers, etc.

 Geocode key crash data utilizing latitude and longitude attributes in each file.

 Map crash data and generate crash hotspots for the following.
-If available, it is preferable to use adjusted AADT to normalize crash counts by volume to better account for low volume roads where there may be more crashes proportional to the volume of traffic.
+If available, it is preferable to use Vehicle Miles Traveled (VMT) to normalize crash counts by volume to better account for low volume roads where there may be more crashes proportional to the volume of traffic.
+If VMT is not available, using adjusted average daily traffic counts may be acceptable to show crash rates at the segment level.
+A typical measure for DOT or MPO studies is crashes per 100 million VMT.

 All crashes.